 Guides and taxis are the main modes of transport for getting around the islands’ web of 4WD tracks (and, increasingly, surfaced roads).
 It is possible to hire your own vehicle on Nuku Hiva and Hiva Oa.
 On Tahuata, Fatu Hiva and ‘Ua Pou, you’ll have to charter a 4WD with driver.

-If there’s an iconic trip in French Polynesia, it must be on the Aranui.
-For nearly 25 years, this 117m ship has been the umbilical cord between Tahiti and the Marquesas and a hot favourite with tourists.
-Its 14-day voyage, departing from Pape’ete, takes it to one or two atolls in the Tuamotus and the six inhabited islands of the Marquesas.
-There are 17 trips per year.
+If there’s an iconic trip in French Polynesia, it's the Aranui.
+For more than 25 years, this ship has been the umbilical cord between Tahiti and the Marquesas and a hot favourite with tourists.
+Its 14-day voyage, departing from Pape’ete, takes it to Takapoto Atoll in the Tuamotus and the six inhabited islands of the Marquesas.
+It does about 17 trips a year.

 The Aranui has been supplying the remote islands of the Marquesas since 1984 and that is still its primary mission.
 Its front half looks just like any other cargo ship of its size, with cranes and holds for all types of goods.
-The back, however, is like a cruise ship, with cabins, several decks and a small swimming pool.
+The back, however, is like a cruise ship, with cabins, several decks and a swimming pool.
 There’s nothing glitzy about it – everything is simple and functional.
-Unless you’re on a yacht, there’s simply no other way to visit so many islands in the Marquesas (along with two Tuamotu atolls thrown in as a bonus) in such a short period.
-It’s also a sustainable approach, because you get to know the island life.
+Unless you’re on a yacht, there’s simply no other way to visit so many islands in the Marquesas (along with a Tuamotu atoll thrown in as a bonus) in such a short period.
+The plus is that you get the chance to see island life that few others ever will.
 Note that this is an organised journey; if you don’t like to be tied to a schedule or forced to live with a group, it may not be for you.

 You may try to use the Aranui as a means of transport from one island in the Marquesas to another, but it’s at the captain’s discretion; don’t rely too much on this option.